kavimaluskam/leetcode-collection/50_powx-n/README.md

 ## Discussion

-A typical reduce and base algorithm will do.
-Consider we reduce the size of numbers to be multiply by twice, and handle the case where numbers are odd, the algorithms are mostly finished.

-Similar to the binary search issue, this algorithm's `time complexity` is `O(log(n))`, with constant `space complexity`.
+This problem requires numerous (`n`) but identical operations (multiplication), which is a good set up of *reduce and base* algorithms.
+That is, we can easily reduce the data size in each iteration, and end up solve the problem by recursion.
+It's a type of questions like *binary search*.

+### Solution

+We try to reduce the size of `n` by half in each iteration.
+For case where n is odd, we minus 1 from `n` and perform multiplication directly.

+Moreover we have to handle the root case (`n == 0`) and negative `n`, as stated in the problem.

+### Complexity Analysis

+- Time Complexity: `O(log(n))`, as the algorithm involves log_2(n)
+  iterations, which is similar to binary search.

+- Space Complexity: `O(log(n))`, as the algorithm is recursive and involves log_2(n) iterations, the root execution would hold maximum log_2(n) instance.